The Noisy Quantitative Group Testing Problem: Introduction

 The \emph{noisy Z-channel} model captures asymmetric item-level unreliability.
 In this setting, each defective item included in a test may independently fail to contribute to the observed count, leading to false negatives but no false positives.

-Hahn-Klimroth and Kaaser~\cite{hahn-klimroth_distributed_2022} studied a related noisy channel model in which each item’s state flips with a certain probability prior to pooling.
-This framework includes symmetric flip noise and, as a special case, one-sided error models.
-They showed that a greedy decoding algorithm can exactly recover the defective set with high probability up to a critical noise level, beyond which errors become unavoidable.
+Hahn-Klimroth and Kaaser~\cite{hahn-klimroth_distributed_2022} studied a related noisy channel model in which each item flips independently prior to pooling.
+Their framework includes symmetric flip noise as well as one-sided error models as special cases, and they showed that exact recovery is achievable with high probability using $O(k\ln n)$ tests.
+We study a related linear estimator and obtain a similar test complexity.
+Furthermore, in the limit where the flip probability vanishes, our bound recovers the corresponding noiseless linear-estimator guarantee.
+We also derive achievability and converse bounds for the noisy Z-channel model.